Renseignements

 Cette critique peut contenir des spoilers

-I really cannot understand how the korean writers can write amazing stories but cannot write a god damn proper final.
-I did not like the ending.
-At all.
-The 'solutions' to the problems were found in the most basic way or ignoring their existence overall.
-I could not get the reasoning behind Moon Cha Youngs' final decision.
-Overall, the last episode felt like two episodes were merged into one by cutting parts out, and so it didn't feel cohesive.
-I liked this drama.
-The only thing I didn't agree with was her leaving.
-If it had been because she learned the truth about his mom then I could understand her wanting some time because she might be guilty (which she shouldn't), but her leaving because of what happened with her mom?
-Nope, I feel like that's when you would want to be closer to the person you love.
+I could not understand the reasoning behind Moon Cha Young's final decision.
+Overall, the last episode felt like two episodes were merged into one by cutting parts out, so it didn't feel cohesive.
+I liked this drama, but the only thing I disagreed with was her leaving.
+If it had been because she learned the truth about his mom, I could understand her wanting some time to process it, as she might feel guilty (though she shouldn't).
+However, her leaving because of what happened with her mom?
+Nope.
+I feel like that's when you would want to be closer to the person you love.

 Cet avis était-il utile?